 Maryland is not the only state facing the opioid epidemic; many other states and the federal government have also declared this crisis as a public health emergency.
+MIEMSS will continue to coordinate the have every reason to be optimistic that this will become a sustained trend driven by the public safety and other programs that we have in place across Maryland.

-MIEMSS will continue to coordinate the EMS system's response to this pressing issue.
-The roots of the current crisis are complex, and it will take continual efforts to decrease the prevalence of this disease that affects the citizens of Maryland.
+EMS system's response to this pressing issue.
+The roots of the current crisis are complex, and it will take continual efforts to decrease the prevalence of this disease that affects the citizens of Maryland.◆